 OT AZOJ was founded in 1994, in the current line-up the newest band member is as old as the band young.
-They produced ten CD's sold worldwide, made furore at festivals like Int.
-Gipsy Festival, Lowlands, Festival Mundial (NL), Dranouter (BE), Ashkenaz (CA), Klezfiesta (AR) and Kazimierz Dolny (PL) and performed in theaters with Klezmer fon Kishinev, ZETS!, Express Orient and Dza Dza Dzum.
+They produced ten CD's sold worldwide, made furor at festivals like Int.
+Gipsy Festival, Lowlands, Festival Mundial (NL), Dranouter (BE), Ashkenaz (CA), Klezfiesta (AR), and Kazimierz Dolny (PL), and performed in theaters with Klezmer fon Kishinev, ZETS!, Express Orient, and Dza Dza Drum.

 Melodramas & Tales project

-Our group consists of 4 musicians demonstrating a full scope of stage arts.
-We are:
+This group consists of 4 musicians demonstrating a full scope of stage arts.

 Members: Alexandra Shkodrova - vocals, gadulka, production